euctrl-pru/aiu-portal-quarto/acronym/ast.md

 ---

-The template for annual safety data statistics in accordance with the safety data reporting requirements documented in {{< a_blank "ESARR 2" "http://www.skybrary.aero/index.php/ESARR2" >}}.
+The template for annual safety data statistics in accordance with the safety data reporting requirements documented in
+{{< a_blank skybrary "ESARR 2" "http://www.skybrary.aero/index.php/ESARR2" >}}.

 ## See Also